 Each speaker shared a little bit about their story, explained their role, summarized a typical day in their life, and provided some insightful tips to young professionals.
-While the obvious commonality between the professionals is that they contribute towards the creative sector, there appeared to be an underlying pattern in attitude and perspective that streamlined these individuals to reach success.
-As a creative, here are 5 key takeaways from Industry Night that you need to know:
+Collectively, there appeared to be an underlying pattern in attitude and perspective that streamlined these individuals to reach success.
+Here are five key takeaways from Industry Night that all creative professionals need to hear:

-If you’re a planner, it can be easy to see life as a series of calculated steps.
-“If I attend university, I will have a degree and land my dream job.”
+If you’re a planner, it can be easy to see life as a series of calculated steps: “If I attend university, I will have a degree and land my dream job.”
 Unfortunately, life is a little more complicated than that.
 As a student, you’ve probably been asked, “What do you plan on doing when you graduate?” more times than you can count – and if we all had a nickel every time our post-graduation ambitions were put into question, we’d all be able to pay off our tuition by the time we graduate.
-But the truth is: your life and career is not linear, and it’s totally okay not to know what comes next.
+The truth is your life and career is not linear, and it’s totally okay not to know what comes next.

-Keane talks about not knowing what she wanted to study in University.
-After a trip to New York, she admits she decided to pursue law after watching, “A lot of Law and Order episodes.”
+Keane talked about not knowing what she wanted to study in university.
+After a trip to New York, she admitted she decided to pursue law after watching a lot of Law and Order episodes.
 Coming to the realization that law was in fact not what she wanted to do, she interned at a variety of creative organizations.
-Eventually, she admits a phone call she was originally going to ignore (thinking it would be collectors) turned out to be an opportunity from an old colleague who had seen her resume.
+Eventually, she a phone call she was originally going to ignore (thinking it would be collectors) turned out to be an opportunity from an old colleague who had seen her resume.

-“I went into the interview and I knew nothing about business affairs,” she admits, “but then they asked me if I had any legal background and I said, ‘Well actually… funny that you ask because it so happens that I do.’”
+“I went into the interview and I knew nothing about business affairs,” she shared.
+“But then they asked me if I had any legal background and I said, ‘Well actually… funny that you ask because it so happens that I do.’”

 Keane’s story demonstrates a non-linear journey to where she is today.
-Your career is not linear; life does not have a direct route.
+She reminds us that your career is not linear and that life does not always have a direct route.
 You may not know where the road will take you, but unless you keep moving, you will never know what opportunities lie ahead.

 2. Specialization is the Devil